 Chemotherapy uses anticancer drugs to destroy cancer cells.
 It is usually only used to treat poorly differentiated neuroendocrine tumors when other treatments don’t work or can’t be used.

-Chemotherapy may be a systemic therapy, which means that the drugs travel through the blood to reach and destroy cancer cells all over the body.
+Chemotherapy may be systemic, which means that the drugs travel through the blood to reach and destroy cancer cells all over the body.
 Chemotherapy may also be local.
-Local chemotherapy is given to a specific area of the body.
-Chemoembolization can be used to deliver chemotherapy directly to metastatic tumors.
+Local chemotherapy is introduced to a specific area of the body.
+Chemoembolization can be used to deliver chemotherapy directly to tumors.

-Your doctor will choose the chemotherapy drugs or their combination depending mainly on where cancer originated.
-Chemotherapy drugs used alone or in combination to treat NETs include:
+Your doctor will choose the chemotherapy drugs or their combination depending mainly on where cancer is located.
+Chemotherapy drugs that are used alone or in combination to treat NETs include:

 - Capecitabine (Xeloda)

 - Streptozotocin (Zanosar)